RoboJackets/apiary/docs/officers/payments/accept.rst

 Officers also have the ability to apply waivers.

 .. hint::
-   To record cash or check payments, you must have a :ref:`officer` or :ref:`project-manager` role.
+   To record cash or check payments, you must have an :ref:`officer` or :ref:`project-manager` role.
    To apply waivers, you must have the :ref:`officer` role.
    If you need access, ask in :slack:`it-helpdesk`.